innolitics/rdm/rdm/init_files/documents/software_plan.md

     Once an issue is resolved, it's best to "thumbs up" or write "fixed" in the comment that requested the change.
 Why is fixing the issue and pushing the change insufficient?
 Sometimes there is a mismatch between what the reviewer thinks is being suggested and what the author does to address the suggestion.
 In this situations one person may think they've addressed an issue while another person hasn't.

-    If the merge request wasn't approved, request a new review once the comments have been addressed.
+    If the pull request wasn't approved, request a new review once the comments have been addressed.

 7. **Merging the Request**

-    Merge the merge request into the main branch, resolving any conflicts that arise.
+    Merge the pull request into the main branch, resolving any conflicts that arise.
 Once the branch has been merged successfully, delete the branch in GitHub [[62304:5.1.5 and 62304:5.6.1]].

 **Outputs:** Changes merged into the main branch